adus-hash/Pets-Brawl-game/README.md

 Note that Pet class has more object variables which some of then i will explain later.

-Firstly let's say what you can do with pets:
+Firstly, let's say what you can do with pets:
-1. You can feed then
+1. You can feed then - Pets in order to be stronger in fights, they must have food indicator at the highest possible percentage
+    -